NycRat/anti-mouse/README.md

 Note: This project is VERY early in development, more improvements will be added to make the application more practical to use.

-## Support

-Currently only supports MacOS, but should support Linux and Windows in the near future.
-Again, this project is very early in development.

 ## Usage

 ### Motions